 Nutritional therapy is the application of the latest theories and research in nutrition and health sciences for the management of chronic disease, as well as the promotion of optimal health.
-Nutritional therapy in holistic addiction treatment is focused on improving various systems throughout the body, thus improving overall mental well-being as well.
+Nutritional-based therapies tend to focus on improving various systems throughout the body, thus improving overall mental well-being as well.

 As mentioned above, the body and mind must work together for proper balance.
-The general recommendations for nutritional therapy include:
+The general recommendations for this type of holistic treatment include:

 - Stick to whole foods: unprocessed, raw vegetables and fruits, beans, legumes, raw nuts, raw seeds, whole grains, free-range, grass-fed organic animal products, and small wild fish.